-Dr. Rita Colwell was named as the first Edward P. Bass Distinguished Visiting Environmental Scholar in the spring of 2005, and YIBS has hosted roughly 30 scholars since then.
+Dr. Rita Colwell was named as the inaugural Edward P. Bass Distinguished Visiting Environmental Scholar in the spring of 2005, and YIBS has hosted roughly 30 scholars since then.

 |Hugh Possingham (conservation biologist)||Spring 2013|

 |Carlos Jaramillo (paleobiologist & geologist)||Fall 2012 &